Wesley United Methodist Church hosts 'A Sunday Afternoon of Music.'

 Although Kent retired from the district in 2001, he has been assisting in the area of staff and curriculum development in various ways since then.
 He now assists guidance counselor Ray Lutovsky in carrying out assessments.

-Page 2 of 2 - Kent's musical contributions to the community also include serving as Methodist's choir director for many years and being part of the Community Men's Chorus.
+Kent's musical contributions to the community also include serving as Methodist's choir director for many years and being part of the Community Men's Chorus.
 He and his wife, Sandi, a former physical education instructor with Crookston schools, have two grown children, a son and daughter.